Sania08/Motion-Planning-RRT/README.md

 ## 2. RRT Algorithm on Sahayak
 I have implemented the RRT Algorithm using Sahayak as a base robot.
-I have previously worked on this robot hence I used the same robot to test the algorithm.
+I have previously worked on it hence I used the same robot as a base to test the algorithm.

 ### To run the code:
 * Build the Sahayak Robot as per the instructions given in [GitHub Repository](https://github.com/IvLabs/Sahayak-v3).